NiharikaXtendLabs/HubspotContactsToSqlServer/README.md

 ## Steps to run -

-1. Import the project in Visual Studio 2022
-2. Install the required packages
+1.Open the WebApplication solution (.sln) using Visual Basic of your choice 2.Build the solution
-3. Enter your hubspot access token in the file - Helper\Constants.cs
-4. Enter your SQL database credentials in the file -  Helper\Constants.cs
+3.Enter your hubspot access token in the file - Web.config 4.Enter your SQL database credentials in the file - Web.config 5.Run the project
-3. Run the project

 ## Screenshot of the DataGrid showing the Hubspot's contacts